metio/terraform-provider-k8s/docs/data-sources/apps_stateful_set_v1_manifest.md

 - `name` (String) Name must match the name of one entry in pod.spec.resourceClaims of the Pod where this field is used.
 It makes that resource available inside a container.

+Optional:

+- `request` (String) Request is the name chosen for a request in the referenced claim.
+If empty, everything from the claim is made available, otherwise only the result of this request.

 <a id="nestedatt--spec--template--spec--containers--security_context"></a>